CSU System Policies and Regulations

 Students who will require a professional or commercial license provided by a local, state, or federal government agency in order to engage in an occupation for which the CSU may be training them must meet the immigration requirements of the Personal Responsibility and Work Opportunity Reconciliation Act to achieve licensure.
 Information concerning the regulation these requirements are available from Human Resources, KNDL 220, California State University, Chico, Chico, California 95929, 530-898-5029.

-Anyone who is found to be liable for copyright infringement may be ordered to pay either actual damages or “statutory” damages between $750 and $30,000 per work infringed.
+Anyone who is found to be liable for copyright infringement may be ordered to pay either actual damages suffered as a result of the infringement along with any profits of the infringer attributable to the infringement that are not already taken into account in computing the actual damages, or “statutory” damages between $750 and $30,000 per work infringed.
 In the case of a “willful” infringement, a court may award up to $150,000 per work infringed.
+(See 17 U.S.C. §504.)
 Courts also have discretion to award costs and attorneys’ fees to the prevailing party.
-(See 17 U.S.C. §§504 and 505.)
+(See 17 U.S.C. §505.)
 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to $250,000 per offense.
+Criminal penalties may vary depending on the nature of the offense and whether the infringer has previously been convicted of criminal copyright infringement under 18 U.S.C. §2319.
 (See 17 U.S.C. §506 and 18 U.S.C. §2319.)